Homeowner Maintenance FAQs

 A: Depending on the situation, we may first have to call for homeowner approval.
 We contact homeowners as quickly as possible and provide them with all available information.
 Once we have homeowner approval, a vendor is dispatched to diagnose and fix the issue at your home.

-Q: Does the Homeowner pay for every maintenance request?
+Q: As the Homeowner, will I get charged for every maintenance request?

 Q: If I have to pay for maintenance, how can I do that?